Consensys/secureum-diligence-bootcamp/day1/exercise3/README.md

 So far we have learned about annotations on contracts (`#invariant`), and annotations on functions (`#if_succeeds`).
 It turns out however, that you can also use the `if_succeeds` annotation on contracts as well.
-When you use `if_succeeds` on a contract, its the same as adding that `if_succeeds` to every function in the contract.
+When you use `if_succeeds` on a contract, it's the same as adding that `if_succeeds` to every function in the contract.
 We will use an `if_succeeds` on the contract level for the following exercise.

 ## Setup